 The Great Southern Regional Trail Master Plan (RTMP) provides a coherent and clearly outlined program of trail infrastructure development across the Great Southern region over a ten-year period (2020-2029).
-It has been developed to guide decisions about the management of, and investment in, trails and provides a vision of what the trail network across the Great Southern will look like in the future
+It has been developed to guide decisions about the management of, and investment in, trails and provides a vision of what the trail network across the Great Southern will look like in the future.

-This plan has been developed in partnership with all eleven local governments in the Great Southern region - Albany, Broomehill-Tambellup, Cranbrook, Denmark, Gnowangerup, Jerramungup, Katanning, Kent, Kojonup, Plantagenet, and Woodanilling.
-It has the support of the
+This plan has been developed in partnership with all eleven local governments in the Great Southern region - Albany, Broomehill-Tambellup, Cranbrook, Denmark, Gnowangerup, Jerramungup, Katanning, Kent, Kojonup, Plantagenet, and Woodanilling and has involved consultation with the adjoining Shire of Manjimup.
+The plan has the support of the Department of Biodiversity, Conservation and Attractions (DBCA), the Department of Local Government, Sport and Cultural Industries (DLGSC), and the Great Southern Development Commission (GSDC).